Ganesh Vyankatesh Joshi: Education

 Joshi commenced his education in the vernacular School at Tasgaon.
 After learning the Marathi alphabet under the Tatya Pantoji of Tasgaon, Joshi was sent to Kolhapur to complete his Marathi fourth standard.
 From Kolhapur, he came to Miraj and joined the English School there.
 Studying at Miraj for some years, he joined the Poona High School in the candidate class, then under Mr. Jacob as the Head Master.
-He passed the Matriculation with Marathi as his second language when Mr. Krishna Shastri Chiplunkar (father of the Late Mr. Vishnu Shastri) and Mr. Candy were the examiners for Marathi.
+He passed the Matriculation with Marathi as his second language when Krishna Shastri Chiplunkar (father of the Late Mr. Vishnu Shastri) and Mr. Candy were the examiners for Marathi.
 Joshi thereafter joined the Elphinstone College at Mumbai in 1870.
-He began to learn Sanskrit only after joining the College, and within one year made up the subject to the required standard and got through the Examination.
-He passed the B.A.in 1873, with Logic and Moral Philosophy, and History and Political Economy as his optional subjects.
+He began to learn Sanskrit only after joining the college, and within one year made up the subject to the required standard and got through the Examination.
+He passed the B.A. in 1873, with Logic and Moral Philosophy, and History and Political Economy as his optional subjects.
 He was known for proficiency in his studies and throughout his collegiate career held various scholarships.
 Learning under Professor Wordsworth, he imbibed the qualities of thoroughness and perseverance which marked him throughout his future life.
 In the B.A. he stood first in Logic; the examiner was so satisfied with his answers that he thought he should give Joshi full marks, but lest he should transgress the leading fashion of his colleagues, he deducted a few marks on the ground of bad hand-writing.
 After his graduation, Joshi studied for his M.A., but as he had not taken the B.A.degree, he was not allowed to appear for the Examination.